instagibbs/bolts/XX-eltoo-onchain.md

 ## Requirements

 A node:
-  - upon discovering the *latest update transaction*:
+  - upon discovering the *committed or complete update transaction* in the blockchain, until that update transaction's state output is resolved:
-    - MUST wait `shared_delay` blocks of confirmation for this transaction to publish the latest pre-signed *settlement transaction*
+      - MUST wait `shared_delay` blocks of confirmation for this transaction, then publish the corresponding *committed or complete settlement transaction*

 ## Rationale

-If your counter-party honestly had the latest channel state confirmed, then the only thing to do is make sure settlement outputs are swept as necessary.
+If your counter-party honestly had one of the latest channel state confirmed, then the only thing to do is make sure settlement outputs are swept as necessary.